Beni-25/Moving/README.md

 Go to [index](https://beni-25.github.io/Moving/) `https://beni-25.github.io/Moving/index.html`

 This is the home page for the website.
-General information about the company and its contact details are provided here.
+General information about the company and its services, contact details are provided here.
 Top right corner, Sign-in button is provided <img src="https://github.com/Beni-25/Moving/assets/105207468/0fca30fa-9772-4d3c-9644-f4cf5f58792d" width="80"/>
 > **Note**
 > Create Booking button will only work if the user logged in.